-Chamonix is so much more than just mountains, but the mighty Mont Blanc and its surrounding peaks are at the heart of everything you can do in this wonderful French alpine town.
-Bustling market town, ski station, off-piste powder mecca and an eye-wateringly beautiful summer resort with walking, climbing, paragliding and endless other fun activities, Chamonix wears many hats.
+Chamonix is so much more than just mountains.
+The mighty Mont Blanc and its surrounding peaks are at the heart of everything you can do in this wonderful French alpine town.
+Bustling market town, off-piste powder mecca and beautiful summer resort with walking, climbing, paragliding and endless other fun activities.
+Chamonix wears many hats.
 When you come and what you do dictate the adventures you have here.

 Why is Chamonix so popular?

 Chamonix’s not just a great winter ski resort, it’s the home of alpinism and a superb spot for summer too.
-That’s why, year-round, so many people come on holiday to Chamonix, and why here at Chamonix Homes we’re ready to welcome you to our favourite place in the world, all year round.
+That’s why, year-round, so many people come on holiday.
+It’s why here at Chamonix Homes we’re ready to welcome you to our favourite place in the world, all year round.

-World renowned for its extreme skiing and high altitude mountaineering adventures in any season, Chamonix is also a great place for families, groups of friends, expert and beginner skiers alike, sporty types and those who prefer shopping and a spa day, all with great restaurants, bars and nightlife too.
+World renowned for its extreme skiing and high altitude mountaineering adventures in any season.
+Chamonix is also a great place for families, groups of friends, and sporty types.
+It is also great for those who prefer shopping and a spa day, all with great restaurants, bars and nightlife.

 Everything you need for a successful summer or winter holiday is here.
 As well as offering a range of self-catering chalets and apartments to rent, there’s loads of useful information on the Chamonix Homes website to help organise your holiday.

 Chamonix-Mont-Blanc, to give the town its full name, sits at the foot of the permanently snowy peaks of the Mont Blanc Massif.
 Attracted by the impressive summits, tourists have been visiting the valley for hundreds of years.
-With the arrival of the railway line in 1901, Chamonix blossomed as a tourist destination, transforming the sleepy pastoral villages into bustling resorts.
+With the arrival of the railway line in 1901, Chamonix blossomed as a tourist destination.
+It’s sleepy pastoral villages into transforming into bustling resorts.

 Hosting the first ever Winter Olympics in 1924 put Chamonix firmly on the map as a winter sports destination.
-Ever since, hundreds of thousands of you come every year to slide down snow on bits of wood or climb, trek or just bask in the incredible mountain scenery.
+Ever since, hundreds of thousands of you come every winter to slide down snow on bits of wood.
+Or in summer to climb, trek or just bask in the incredible mountain scenery.

 Where is Chamonix-Mont-Blanc?